dansmyers/IntroToCS-Fall-2019/README.md

 ## Official Course Description

-**CMS 167 Problem Solving I**.
+**CMS 120 Introduction to Computer Science**.
 Introduction to fundamental aspects of programming using a high-level language, focusing on problem solving, software design concepts, and their realization as computer programs.
 Topics include: variables, using existing classes, selection and iteration, and arrays.
 Classroom activities are used to gain mastery of these principles.
-Co-requisite: CMS 167L
+Co-requisite: CMS 120L

 ## Learning Outcomes